Nutrition and Dietetics Program

 Employers will rate program graduates in their employ as satisfactory knowledge base on surveys.

 An attrition rate of 35% or less will be maintained for students completing NTR 104 Nutrition II.

 Eighty percent of students will evaluate each nutrition course with an overall minimum rating of good or better.

 Students will attend a minimum of 10 hours at professional meetings offering continuing education units.

 Goal and program outcome measures are available upon request of the program coordinator.

 All students must first apply to and be accepted by the College.
-The Dietetic Technology Program application form, available from the Admissions Office or dietetics program coordinator, must then be completed.
+The Nutrition and Dietetics Program application form, available from the Admissions Office or dietetics program coordinator, must then be completed.
 Unless waived, all applicants must take placement tests in reading, English, and mathematics.
 Students in this program are responsible for expenses for uniforms, physical examinations, travel to field sites, parking, meals, CPR training and drug testing.
-Specific information about these costs and coverage for accident and liability insurance is available from the Program Coordinator, Marcia Doran, and in the Dietetic Technology Student Guide.
+Specific information about these costs and coverage for accident and liability insurance is available from the Program Coordinator, Marcia Doran, and in the Nutrition and Dietetics Student Guide.
 A complete physical examination is required before supervised field experience begins.
 Financial aid information is available through the College Financial Aid office.

 In addition to the College’s general requirements, this program requires a minimum grade of “C” (73 percent) in each and all science and program-specific courses.
 The student must also successfully complete all of the program competencies and must pass the National Restaurant Association Sanitation exam.
-The program coordinator reserves the right to recommend to the College the withdrawal of a student from the Dietetic Technology program whose health, clinical performance, attendance, or conduct does not meet the program standards.
+The program coordinator reserves the right to recommend to the College the withdrawal of a student from the Nutrition and Dietetics program whose health, clinical performance, attendance, or conduct does not meet the program standards.
 Students are encouraged to complete the program requirements within 5 years.
-Upon successful completion of the Dietetic Technology program, graduates will receive a verification statement.
+Upon successful completion of the Nutrition and Dietetics program, graduates will receive a verification statement.